 How can I set up a trust fund?

 Case law demands that for an express trust to be validly declared, it has to establish three certainties:

 - certainty of intention; that you clearly intend to create the trust

 - certainty of subject matter; that you plainly and precisely define the trust assets

 - certainty of objects; that you unequivocally delineate the beneficiaries

 To create an express trust, you would need the help of an expert with specialised legal, financial, and tax knowledge to establish these certainties; decide on all the important aspects of a trust; and ensure proper, precise legal wording & constitution of your trust.

 However, there is work you can do yourself:

-1. Identify the assets you would transfer to the trust.
 You should be detailed—list the specific assets and note their values.
 If there is an asset that you intend to place in trust but which you haven’t yet acquired, include it in your list as well.